 After collecting sales tax, remit the tax to the correct government agency (e.g., Department of Revenue).
 Check with your state to determine where to remit your sales tax.

 You can review more information about nexus tax laws for sales tax on the Federation of Tax Administrators website.

 As technology evolves, regulations for nexus sales tax do, too.
 Accounting for online sales is even more complicated when you factor in nexus sales tax.

 Your business’s nexus determines how much sales tax you collect on internet sales.
 Business owners must collect sales tax on internet sales if the company has nexus in the state of delivery.
 For example, an Ohio-based company with a customer in Ohio has nexus and must charge sales tax.

 Do not collect sales tax if a state does not enforce sales tax.
 States that do not collect sales tax include Alaska, Delaware, Montana, New Hampshire, and Oregon.

 In the past, if your business did not have nexus in a state, sales tax collection was not required.
 However, in 2018, the Supreme Court ruled that businesses that make online sales need to collect sales tax from customers in other states.
 For example, say a retailer in Michigan sells goods to a customer in Idaho.
 The Michigan retailer must calculate and collect Idaho sales tax.

 Check with your state for nexus rules regarding e-commerce businesses.
 Consider checking with an accountant before collecting sales tax.

-Do you need a simple way to track your business’s transactions?
-Patriot’s online accounting software is easy to use and made for the non-accountant.
+Do you need a way to track your business’s transactions?
+Patriot’s online accounting software is easy to use for tracking income and expenses.
 And, we offer free, U.S.-based support.
 Try it for free today!